 A few hours later, Marques did just that, posting a statement to his X page where he apologized for what he had done and promising not to do anything like it again:

-While the apology is noble, this is the second major (and avoidable) controversy that Marques has found himself in this year and I find myself wondering if perhaps it’s time for him to invest in either a PR manager or at least some PR training in order to more effectively respond to criticisms moving forward.
+While the apology is noble, this is the second major (and avoidable) controversy that Marques has found himself in this year.
+Heck, it’s the second time that I personally have criticized MKBHD this year.
+I find myself wondering if perhaps it’s time for him to invest in either a PR manager or at least some PR training in order to more effectively respond to criticisms moving forward.
 Oh, and when it comes to filming yourself breaking the law?
 Maybe don’t do that.

 For now, I continue to wish Marques well and truly hope he is learning some tough lessons before he makes a mistake that he isn’t as easy to fix.